Rockyview

 Rockyview has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified eight projects potentially impacting the area.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified eight projects that could affect this region.
 Notable ones are Living Gems Rockhampton, Parkhurst Residential Enabling Infrastructure Project, Parkhurst Rockhampton Commercial Development (Yaamba Rd), and Ellida Estate.
-The following list details those most relevant.
+The following details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.